 The Centre for International Governance and Justice is dedicated to the study of theoretical and practical issues in international governance, human rights and social justice.

-The Centre for Restorative Justice (CRJ) is the world leader in experimental and theoretical research on the design and cost-effectiveness of restorative responses to crime.
+The Centre for Restorative Justice (CRJ) is a world leader in experimental and theoretical research on restorative justice in a range of areas including crime, conflict, peacebuilding and more recentl

 The ANU Cybercrime Observatory's mission is to monitor & identify trends from data collected from the Internet, or through government and industry partners.

-The Menzies Centre for Health Policy at The Australian National University is committed to interdisciplinary research which is anchored in population health, public policy, and governance perspectives
+The Menzies Centre for Health Governance at The Australian National University is committed to interdisciplinary research which is anchored in population health, public policy, and governance perspect

 The Australian Research Council Centre of Excellence in Policing and Security (CEPS) aimed to boost policing and security research capacity in Australia.